-However these options can come with higher interest rates and possible fees.
-Some alternative lending options can have amortizations up to 40 years or interest only payments to help offset the higher interest rates.
+However, these options can come with higher interest rates and possible fees.
+Some alternative lending options can have amortizations of up to 40 years of interest-only payments to help offset the higher interest rates.

-These can be looked at as great steppingstone solutions as well for those who were not quite where they need to be financially to meet a traditional bank guidelines but still want to proceed with a mortgage.
+These can be looked at as great steppingstone solutions as well for those who were not quite where they need to be financial to meet traditional bank guidelines but still want to proceed with a mortgage.

 A private or alternative mortgage may allow you a little bit of time to get your finances in order, and from there, at renewal, you can look to refinance or with a traditional lender.

 Some of these options also require less documentation.
 For those who are having trouble obtaining the necessary paperwork, a lender like this may help.

-With the purchase plus improvements option, a purchaser can work up to $40,000 in renovations into their home at time of purchase, although some lenders may allow up to $100,000.
+With the purchase plus improvements option, a purchaser can work up to $40,000 in renovations into their home at the time of purchase, although some lenders may allow up to $100,000.

 This can be a great option for those who have found a home they like, but it needs some updating.
 Instead of putting the renovation costs on credit cards and lines of credit after closing or using up your savings, the renovations can become part of your mortgage with the purchase plus improvements option.

 A construction mortgage or construction financing is an option for those looking to build a home or to buy a home and do substantial renovations.

 The first draw can cover the cost of preparing the base or slab of the home.
-This includes the foundation of the home as well as leveling the ground and putting in plumbing.
+This includes the foundation of the home as well as levelling the ground and putting in plumbing.